carseys/drought-predicting/detailed_docs.md

 #### Single County LSTM - modeling data over time by county
 As a starting point, `single_county_lstm.ipynb` contains an LSTM for modeling prediction of drought score for Washington County, Oregon.
 This can easily be adapted to a different county but was chosen as an example.
 An example resulting model from this in the repo is `wa_county_lstm.pt`.

+The above mentioned LSTM has been developed using pytorch.
+A similar LSTM using tf is not yet complete.

 ### Data Visualizations
 * See `data_exploration.ipynb` for various visualizations.
 * Visualization sections include: drought score histograms, washington county values over time, examination of periodicity in data, histograms, distributions of normalized values